MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 ``` powershell
 Set-SPOTenantCdnEnabled -CdnType Both -Enable $true -NoDefaultOrigins
 ```

+See [Default CDN origins](use-office-365-cdn-with-spo.md#defaul-cdn-origins) for information about the origins that are provisioned by default when you enable the Office 365 CDN, and the potential impact of skipping the setup of default origins.

 To enable your organization to use public origins, type the following command: